hymnis/dsul-python/README.md

 ### Testing
 Tests are located in the _tests_ directory.
 They should be named according to format: `test_<module name>.py`

-To run all tests, use the `unittest` module like so: `python -m unittest` or if you only want to test a specific module: `python -m unittest tests.test_<module name>`.
+To run all tests (with coverage report), use: `pytest` or if you only want to test a specific unittest module: `python -m unittest tests.test_<module name>`.

 ### Formatting
-All python code should be formated by black.
+All python code should be formatted by `black`.
 If it's not it will be caught by the pre-commit hook.

 ### pre-commit
-Current configuration will lint and format check, mostly python, code, as well as check files for strings (like "TODO") and missed git merge markings.
+Current configuration will lint and format check, mostly python, code, as well as check files for strings (like "TODO" and "DEBUG") and missed git merge markings.
 Look in `.pre-commig-config.yaml` for exact order of tasks and their settings.